Jean-Barbosa9/about-me/README.md

   - My development thinking is mobile first, aiming a 100% responsive web site, always worried about code semantics and clean code, no matters if it's HTML, CSS or JS;

-  - I've already setted a development environment, using the task manager Gulp, to compile PUG, SASS and transpile Ecma2015 to Ecma2009, garanting browsers compatibility;
+  - I've already set a development environment, using the task manager Gulp, to compile PUG, SASS and transpile Ecma2015 to Ecma2009, garanting browsers compatibility;

   - I've already developed a application using Bootstrap with its both modules (CSS and JS), to focus on application logics and letting the library working as expected;

   - I'm using Firebase in some applications, considering user authentication, Firebase storage and its hosting services;

+  - I studied Vuejs and I can use it to build applications using libraries to handle routes (vue router) and state management (vuex), third parties libraries like Vue Owl Carousel (carousel banners), animations and transitions with libraries like Animate CSS and JavaScript animations, components libraries as Vue Bootstrap, Event Bus instantiation, Mixins and global exports to use SASS, for example.
+I developed an application using the majority of these resources and conecting it with Firebase, to store data in Firestore.
+I used some backend services with Firebase Functions, to read a Google Spreadsheet and send emails with OAuth2 conecting with Gmail.

 ## Portfolios

-  ### Projects I worked at Original io
+  ### Projects I worked at Original io (2018/May - 2019/June)
-  Beetwen may/2018 and june/2019, I worked the maintance of web sites below, that have been used Vtex platform and tecnologies as PUG, SASS and JavaScript with JQuery in its development environment, using webpack based build.
+  Original IO is a Vtex Partner Agency that implements e-Commerce's Front-End and offers some other services related to it.
+I worked maintainning this web sites listed below (which were Vtex clients).
+Technologies used: PUG, SASS and JavaScript with JQuery in its development environment, using webpack based build.
 All of these uses all versions (mobile, tablet and desktop):
  - <a href="https://www.abrand.com.br" target="_blank">ABrand</a>;
  - <a href="https://www.agatha.com.br" target="_blank">Agatha Modas</a>;
  - <a href="https://www.animale.com.br" target="_blank">Animale</a>;